Admin-7/Mr-Robot-techniques/Persona-based-training-matrix.md

 * Use OnionShare/TorBrowser or share.RiseUp.net or [Magic Wormhole](https://github.com/warner/magic-wormhole) to share files rather than public Dropbox/Google Docs, etc.

-# Organizers & journalists vs. Assholes with Resources
+# Organizers & Journalists vs. Assholes with Resources

 ## Security hygiene and habits